grunitech/final-project/prd.md

 * [x] Allow user to enter single letter:
     - Only letters
     - Move focus to the next input in the same row
-    - After the last letter show dialog “done”
+    - After the last letter of each line print "done" to the console

 ### Reactify